afroisalreadyinu/lists-of-great-stuff/command-line.md

 - [bottom](https://crates.io/crates/bottom) is a replacement for htop written in Rust.
 It displays various kinds of information such as memory, CPU and network usage, temperature etc. It does a couple of nice things like grouping Firefox processes under "Web content", and has nice graphs.
+You can install it with cargo.

+- [cargo](https://doc.rust-lang.org/cargo/guide/) is the Rust package manager.
+  I'm adding it here because quite a few of the applications in this list are written in Rust, and cargo is the best tool to install them.
+I would advise you to install cargo through [rustup](https://rustup.rs/), which provides updates to cargo itself.

 - [entr](http://eradman.com/entrproject/) is a very simple utility that runs a command when a file in a give list of files changes.
 In order to run all tests